dfuse-io/ice/tutorial.md

 ## 8. User Interface

 In the cloned repo, go to the `web` folder.
-This is where the React fronend application lives.
+This is where the React frontend application lives.
 We have built a simple user interface to interact with the smart contract and display data from it.
 Run:

 ```sh
 cd ../web